Non-stop flights to Bangkok (BKK)

 Cebu Pacific: year-round flights from Angeles City (CRK) and Manila (MNL).

-Philippine Airlines: year-round flights from Cebu (CEB) and Manila (MNL).
+Philippine Airlines: year-round flights from Manila (MNL).

 Scoot: year-round flights from Singapore (SIN).